Getting Started with DataVeil Data Masking

-If you would like to view the folder contents directly then you can right-click on the result node and choosing 'Open in Windows Application'.
-This will effectively open the result folder in Windows Explorer.
+If you would like to view the folder contents directly then you can right-click on the result node and choosing 'Open in OS Application'.
+This will effectively open the result folder in File Explorer.

 You can also define SQL commands that are to be performed before the masking functions are performed, such as for environment setup, and SQL commands that are to be performed after masking has been completed.
 You can find out more in the Scripting SQL Commands section.